 Rapporteur of TS 44.035 to be assigned (John Diachina?).

-Ms Cecilia Eklof volunteered for TS 25.319, if Intel does not keep the responsibility).
+Ms. Cecilia Eklof volunteered for TS 25.319, if Intel does not keep the responsibility.

-Otherwise there are still on-going checking (e.g. with Intel and InterDigital), and a number of other specifications were agreed to be allocated to Mr. Juergen Hofmann (Nokia Germany), as proposed in the contribution.
+Chairman reported that InterDigital will maintain responsibility for TS 25.224 and TS 25.225.
+Otherwise there is still on-going checking (e.g. with Intel and others), and a number of other specifications were agreed to be allocated to Mr. Juergen Hofmann (Nokia Germany), as proposed in the contribution.

-Revised in R6-190071,
+Revised in R6-190071.